 Following the demolition of the Tudor mansion at Rycote in 1807, the Chapel fell into a state of disrepair.
 Writing in 1883, Frederick George Lee described it as being in "a great state of dilapidation, the internal fittings having become rotten and destroyed, and the roof scarcely water-tight.
 Many copies of an old and rare edition of the Book of Common Prayer, viz. that published in the first year of King James I, remained there within my remembrance, lying tattered upon moth-eaten and inodorous cushions" (Lee, Thame, p.
 338).
 Despite this, the Chapel vault continued to be used as the final resting place of the Earls of Abingdon and the Bertie family throughout the nineteenth century.

 It was not until the first quarter of the twentieth century that the Chapel began to be restored to its former glory.
 The process of restoration began under Alfred St. George Hamersley following his purchase of Rycote Park in 1911 (Brown & Guest, Thame, p.
 135).
 The Chapel was scheduled as an ancient monument in 1933.
 Further renovation works were undertaken by the Ministry of Public Works in the 1950s and 1960s before the Chapel was officially opened to the public in 1967 (Ministry of Public Building and Works, Rycote Chapel, pp. 1-2).

 - Drawings of coats of arms in the windows of Rycote Chapel

 - Drawing of the south side of Rycote Chapel

 - Drawing of Rycote Chapel from the north-east

-- Drawing of the north-east aspect of Rycote Chapel
+- Drawing of north-east view of Rycote Chapel

 - Engraving of Rycote Chapel and the remains of the Tudor mansion